cims-bioko/dsdl-proxy/README.md

 # Dead Simple Download Proxy

-An extremely simple tool for speeding up downloads of xml content from openhds-server.
+An extremely simple tool for speeding up downloads of xml content from cims-server.
 It was developed to help the Bioko field team, with slower and unreliable network connections, synchronize the rather large database content locally.